Axelm3sh/CS1C-Project2-iRobots/README.md

 >1.
 Provide a help option to explain how to operate your program

 >2.
-Contain a sales pitch that includes key selling points – keeping the target market in mind.
+Contain a sales pitch that includes key selling points – keeping the target market in mind.//

 >3.
-Identify a list of physical environments that are supported
+Identify a list of physical environments that are supported//

 >4.
 Provide a one paragraph – concept of operations (what does it do and how it does it)